Family Connections

 Click here to register.

-Strong Start is DC’s early intervention program, offering free services for children under the age of 3 with developmental delays or disabilities.
-Strong Start provides therapeutic and other services for DC infants and toddlers and their families.
+Strong Start is DC’s early intervention program, offering free services for children under 3 with developmental delays or disabilities.
+Strong Start provides therapeutic and other services for DC infants, toddlers and their families.

 If you have questions about your child’s development, call Strong Start today at (202) 727-3665 or submit a Strong Start referral online.